Andy Forsyth

 Andrew Forsyth (born 9 September 1990) is a retired English rugby union footballer, from Clayton West, Huddersfield, United Kingdom.

 Education and career

 He attended Queen Elizabeth Grammar School, Wakefield.
 He plays as both a centre and fullback.
-He has represented England at both Under-16, Under-18 and Under-20 level and played for Leicester Tigers as part of their rugby academy squad.
+He has represented England at Under-16, Under-18 and Under-20 levels and played for Leicester Tigers as part of their rugby academy squad.
 He is one of the brightest young rugby talents in the United Kingdom, despite being diabetic.